Sakeeb91/text2sql/packages/backend/README.md

 ## Development

-This package is currently a placeholder.
-Implementation will begin in Phase 3.1 (Issue #24).
+This package is currently a placeholder for the API modules.
+The AI provider infrastructure is available today; implementation of the remaining endpoints begins in Phase 3.1 (Issue #24).

+## AI Provider Module

+Located in `src/modules/ai-provider`.

+- `OpenAiProvider` uses the official `openai` SDK and the Responses API to generate JSON-structured SQL replies, reusing the Python system prompt plus strict read-only validation.
+- Exponential backoff + retry logic handle rate limiting automatically; `ProviderError` metadata includes request IDs/statuses when errors surface.
+- Configuration lives under `config/configuration.ts` and is validated at runtime via `AiProviderConfigService`.
+- Run `pnpm ts:test -- --runInBand` to execute the Vitest suite, including the mocked OpenAI provider specs under `test/ai-provider`.

 ### Environment Configuration